janeon/Gig2Gether/README.md

 ## Todo

-- [ ] Debug login page with upload on deploy
+- [ ] Decide what to do with unverified accounts: Should verifications email resends be allowed?

-- [ ] How to store different types of workers' data, across different apps and work types (what if someone used both Uber and Rover?)

 - [ ] Tailwind

+- [X] How to store different types of workers' data, across different apps and work types (what if someone used both Uber and Rover?)

+- [X] Debug login page with upload on deploy

 - [X] Adapt for mobile